oasisprotocol/old-docs/src/quickstart.md

 ## Build the Quickstart App

-The Oasis SDK supports both `yarn` and `npm`, but the quickstart is rather opinionated and requires `yarn`, so you'll want to install that separately.
+The Oasis SDK supports both `yarn` and `npm`, but the quickstart is rather opinionated and requires `yarn`, so you'll want to install that separately using `npm i -g yarn`.
+This is not installed by default out of respect for your computer's hard disk.

 Once that's done, simply run `oasis build` and watch everything get built, Rust and TS alike.